All Episodes

 I mean, I can't be definitive at this, but I'm pretty sure that when Catherine Gray is confronted by a man in a mental health crisis, having, you know, trying to do something against her, she will all of a sudden reverse her opinion very substantially on other men getting involved.

-But while that's not happening, she's going to be judgmental against those heroes who decided to intervene for the safety of children.
+I suspect so, but while that's not happening, she's going to be judgmental against those heroes who decided to intervene for the safety of children.

-So, okay, well, I don't know what you think people are going to do.
+So okay, well, I don't know what you think people are going to do.

-But police have confirmed that he's been detained under the Mental Health Act and taken to a hospital where he remains.
+The police have confirmed that he's been detained under the Mental Health Act and taken to a hospital where he remains.

 They don't say this, but in the country, unfortunately.